 The AED may be used by:

-- Employees trained in the proper use of AED's (i.e. University Police, Environmental Health and Safety, Harpur's Ferry Student Volunteer Ambulance, Health Services Staff, Athletic Training staff, Campus Recreation Staff, Emergency Response Team, etc.)
+- Employees trained in the proper use of AED's (i.e. University Police, Environmental Health and Safety, Harpur's Ferry Student Volunteer Ambulance, Health Services Staff, Athletics training staff, Campus Recreation staff, Emergency Response Team, etc.)

 - Any trained volunteer responder who has successfully completed an approved CPR/AED training program within the last two years and has a current successful course completion card

 - All others as appropriate within New York state laws and regulations

 - Activating internal emergency response system and providing prompt basic life support including AED and first aid according to training and experience

 - Understanding and complying with requirements of this policy

 - Following the procedures and guidelines of the AED program